affinitydb/doc/pathSQL reference.md

 The "IS A" operator can be used to check whether or not a pin belongs to a class.
 For example, those two statements are equivalent:

-        SELECT * WHERE mv:pinID IS A class1;
+        SELECT * WHERE ks:pinID IS A class1;
         SELECT * FROM class1;

 #### Creating a [class family](./terminology.md#family)